mallan67/mayaallan-site/README.md

+## NOTE — Drizzle ORM (Prisma removed)

+This project no longer uses Prisma.
+It has migrated (or will migrate) to **Drizzle ORM**.
+If you previously relied on Prisma artifact files or scripts, they were moved to `_disabled/` to keep the historical code but keep the main build clean.

+**Why:** The project now uses Drizzle ORM and the Prisma helpers were causing build-time TypeScript errors.

+---

 # Maya Allan Author Site (Skeleton with Prisma)

 This is a Next.js App Router project for the author site "Guide to Psilocybin Integration".